JiaweiZhuang/CS205_final_project/README.md

 ## The NetCDF4 library for data I/O

-While high-level languages like Python and Matlab can read and write data in any formats very conveniently, data I/O in low-level languages such as C and Fortran can a pain.
+While high-level languages like Python and Matlab can read and write data in any formats very conveniently, data I/O in low-level languages such as C and Fortran can be a pain.
 Therefore, we make use of the [NetCDF4 library](https://www.unidata.ucar.edu/software/netcdf/) to facilitate data I/O. It can be viewed as a structured combination of numerical (like binary) and text (like ASCII) data.
 The numerical part makes it suited for storing large data arrays in our application, and the text description part makes it self-descriptive, which is a significant advantage over plain binary files.
 All commonly used languages have NetCDF4 APIs and are able to operate on this data format.

 In Python, the [xarray package](http://xarray.pydata.org/en/stable/) is a good way to handle NetCDF data.
 It is a higher-dimension extension of the well-known Pandas package.
 While Pandas is great for data science, xarray also suits various physical sciences.